Health Informatics, MS

 Be part of the future of healthcare

-A collaboration between Pace University’s College of Health Professions and Seidenberg School of Computer Science and Information Systems, our Health Informatics master’s degree is an exceptional interdisciplinary program at the intersection of healthcare and technology.
+A collaboration between Pace University’s College of Health Professions and Seidenberg School of Computer Science and Information Systems, the Master of Science degree in Health Informatics is an exceptional interdisciplinary program at the intersection of healthcare and technology.